“We're blind to our blindness. We have very little idea of how little we know. We're not designed to know how little we know.” ~ Daniel Kahneman

-Born in the year 283, little is known of St. Lucy's early life.
-Her bravery and unshakable faith in God has compelled religious historians to learn as much as they can about her 21 years on this Earth.
+December 13th marks the Catholic Feast Day of Virgin and Martyr Saint Lucy, one of the great Saints of our Church.
+The name Lucy, rooted in the word ’lucid,‘ means clear, radiant, shining or glowing.
+Born in the year 283 in Syracuse, Italy, little is known of St. Lucy's early life.
+Nonetheless, her bravery and unshakable faith in God has compelled religious historians to learn as much as they can about her 21 years on this Earth.

-Saint Lucy’s act of charity did not sit well with her jilted bridegroom of course, who betrayed her to the notoriously ruthless Emperor Diocletian by revealing her to be a Christian.
+Saint Lucy’s act of charity did not sit well with her jilted bridegroom, who betrayed her to the notoriously ruthless Emperor Diocletian by revealing her to be a Christian.
 Sentenced to be defiled as a prostitute, legend has it that Lucy was so filled with the Holy Spirit that the guards who were charged with taking her to the brothel were unable to lift and move her.
 Saint Lucy’s life was indeed firmly anchored in the Gifts of the Holy Spirit https://hubpages.com/religion-philosophy/Seeking-Emulating-the-Love-of-the-Holy-Spirit.

-Ultimately put to death, Lucy was said to have had her eyes gouged out prior to her execution, this due to her chosen pagan bridegroom's infatuation with their captivating beauty.
+Ultimately put to death, Lucy was said to have had her eyes gouged out prior to her execution, this due to her bridegroom's infatuation with their captivating beauty.
 In artist depictions, St. Lucy is frequently shown holding her eyes on a golden plate.
 In keeping with the Christian Theme of eternal justice through a kind, merciful and abundantly generous God, many faithful devotees of St Lucy believe that God restored her eyes with an even more beautiful pair after her death.

 “O Merciful God, by the intercession of St Lucy whose name means ‘light’, increase and preserve Your light in my soul so that I may avoid evil, be faithful in living out my faith, and refrain from the blindness and darkness of sin.